IMDEANetworksWNG/UbiLocate/README.md

 **To config and sending, follow the steps below:**

-Go to the folder hadware_scripts_rawperf, afterwards:
+Go to the folder harware_scripts_periodically, afterwards:

 1) Load the dhd.ko module to extract CSi
 ```